 Lifestyles of the rich and greedy: the economic crisis is also a white-collar crime scene on a scale that puts the Enron scandal to shame.
 We’ll investigate the people whose decisions actually led us to the situation we find ourselves in today, and use all the tools of contemporary pop/digital culture (think Gawker with footnotes) to expose the culture of greed and hyper-individualism to a wide audience.

 A big (and boisterous) platform for smart ideas: while the conventional wisdom is bounded by a largely sterile debate between free market fundamentalists and corporate/technocratic elites, there is a rich network of thinkers, political leaders, and organizations that offer an alternative.
 But they’ve been marginalized in the public debate.
-We want to fix that by providing a platform for healthy debate about their ideas.
+We want to fix that by providing a platform for healthy debate about their ideas and proposed solutions.

 What we bring to the project

-As mentioned above, each of the partner organizations brings years of experience covering the economic crisis to this project.
-We already knew – thanks to research conducted by The Media Consortium – that our core audiences are actually quite different, one from the next (a 2007 analysis of Media Consortium member lists showed that only 1 in 4 individuals matched on 2 or more organizational files).
-As a result of our October discussion, we now know that our areas of specialization and interest are also distinct: eight Venn diagrams of journalistic competencies that add up to something much larger than the sum of its parts.
+Each of the partner organizations brings years of experience covering the economic crisis to this project.
+We already knew – thanks to research conducted by The Media Consortium – that our core audiences are actually quite different.
+A 2006 analysis of Media Consortium member lists showed that only 1 in 4 individuals matched on 2 or more organizational files.
+Out of the October planning meeting, we are now are able to clearly distinguish the distinct areas of specialization and interest among the participants.
+Eight Venn diagrams of journalistic competencies add up to something much larger than the sum of its parts.

 Six of the eight partners are content producers: